ethereum/trin/book/src/users/installation/linux.md

 Some selected flags are described below.

 ### Optional flag for database size
-`--kb 200000`.
+`--mb 200`.
 Trin lets you control how much storage the node takes up (e.g., 200MB).
-The default is 100_000 kilobytes and can be changed.
+The default is 100 megabytes and can be changed.

 ### Optional flag for no connection to external server